staeff/customer_churn_2020_kaggle/project_report.md

 ![aucroc_imp](/images/aucroc_improvement.PNG)

 #### 5.4 Resampling
-I hav tried resampling techniques(both up and down samplings), however, they did not increase accuracy rates.
+I have tried resampling techniques(both up and down samplings), however, they did not increase accuracy rates.
 Therefore, the ratio of churn is the same as initial dataset.(no churn 86%, churn 14%)

 # 6. Modeling, turning and evaluation